Willie Mitchell (basketball): Professional

 He was drafted in the 1999 CBA draft by the Yakama Sun Kings.
 He played one season for the Kings before playing professionally in Europe and Asia until 2006.
 In 2006, he played in the American Basketball Association before returning to the CBA in 2007 where he played for the Minot Skyrockets.
 He most recently played for the Quad City Riverhawks in 2008.
-Among the other teams he has played for are the Hong Kong Flying Dragons of the Chinese Basketball Association, Vantaa Pussihukat of the Korisliiga, and AZS Koszalin of the Dominet Basket Liga.
+Among the other teams he has played for are the Hong Kong Flying Dragons of the Chinese Basketball Association, Neptūnas Klaipėda of the Lithuanian Basketball League, Vantaa Pussihukat of the Korisliiga, and AZS Koszalin of the Dominet Basket Liga.
 He has also been affiliated with San Diego Stingrays of the International Basketball Association and the Detroit Wheels of the American Basketball Association.